applicaster/latam-product-documentation/Adobe Updated/README.md

 ## Configuration

+Client has to aquire a license for Adobe Pass Authentication previous to any kind of configuration or addition of the plugin to an app.

 ### tvOS and Android TV (QuickBrick)

 Both platforms make use of the **Clientless API**

 #### Service Configuration
-Once the client has aquired a license for Adobe Pass Authentication the following data shall be provided by Adobe:

 - Environment URL: Adobe environment to be used by the plugin.
   - Staging: api.auth-staging.adobe.com